 Some twenty minutes later, I ran past a train station with a recognisable name.
-And so with a different sort of enthusiasm that rotting wood cannot provide, I followed the directions provided, feeling as if someone just responded ‘Polo’ to my subconscious ‘Marco’.
+And so with a different sort of enthusiasm that rotting wood cannot provide, I followed the directions provided.
 At a little before eight o’clock, I reached the grounds of a vast shrine.
 Hardly anyone was about at this time of the day.
 I looked around to see if I should pay an entrance fee.
-No signs of it so far.
-Ran past sporadic tourists with selfie sticks - surprised they still haven't disappeared off the face of the earth yet.
+No sign of it so far.
+Ran past sporadic tourists with selfie sticks – surprised they still haven’t disappeared off the face of the earth yet.
 With every set of staircase ascended, my excitement grew.

 Almost without any warning, they appeared within my sight.
 To say that I was surprised to see the famous red Torii gates looming before me was an understatement.
 There I was, standing in my lycra suit, looking completely out of place underneath these magnificent vermillion structures.
 Brilliantly varnished, the surface of the wooden gates reflected golden sunlight of the morning while simultaneously creating shadow plays as they snaked their way up the gentle slope of Mount Inari.